PSims/BayesEoR/docs/usage.rst

 There are currently two steps required to run a BayesEoR analysis

 1. Build the required matrices (uses only CPUs, no GPUs required)
-2. Run the power spectrum analysis (GPUs required)
+2. Run the power spectrum analysis (double precision GPUs required)

 To build the matrices (which will require ~17 GB of disk space) using the provided example yaml and test data, first navigate to the root directory of the BayesEoR repository and run